modusami/BlockchainFlash/README.md

 -   [✅] A shuffle button is used to randomize the order of the cards
 -   [✅] A user's answer may be counted as correct even when it is slightly different from the target answer
--   [✅]] A counter displays the user's current and longest streak of correct responses
+-   [✅] A counter displays the user's current and longest streak of correct responses
--   [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented: